Nette Documentation Preview

 $obj->unknownMethod(); // Fatal error (not catchable by try/catch)

-echo $obj->undeclared; // throw Nette\MemberAccessException
+echo $obj->undeclared; // throws Nette\MemberAccessException

-$obj->undeclared = 1; // throw Nette\MemberAccessException
+$obj->undeclared = 1; // throws Nette\MemberAccessException

-$obj->unknownMethod(); // throw Nette\MemberAccessException
+$obj->unknownMethod(); // throws Nette\MemberAccessException

 Did you mean?